cloudtechtrainer/B4-DevOps-Docker/steps_to_setup.md

 This renames your image to the format Docker Hub expects.

-Push the Docker Image:
+Push the Docker Image:<br/>
 docker push <your-dockerhub-username>/<repository-name>:<tag>

-Use the docker pull command to fetch the Docker image from Docker Hub: docker pull <your-dockerhub-username>/<repository-name>:<tag>
+Use the docker pull command to fetch the Docker image from Docker Hub:<br/>
+docker pull <your-dockerhub-username>/<repository-name>:<tag>

-Use the docker pull command to fetch the Docker image from Docker Hub: docker pull <your-dockerhub-username>/<repository-name>:<tag>
+Use the docker pull command to fetch the Docker image from Docker Hub:<br/>
+docker pull <your-dockerhub-username>/<repository-name>:<tag>

-Run the Docker Container: \
+Run the Docker Container:<br/>
 docker run -d -p 5000:5000 <your-dockerhub-username>/<repository-name>:<tag>